pandusandi86/emanual/index.md

             <h2 class="archive__item-title">AUTONOMOUS GUIDED VEHICLE</h2>

             <div class="archive__item-excerpt">
-            ROBOTIS is a leader in humanoid robots, ROS (Robot Operating System) development, and open-source robotics.<br>
+            ROBOTISGOOD is a leader in humanoid robots, ROS (Robot Operating System) development, and open-source robotics.<br>
             Visit here to learn about our full robot platforms ideal for professionals, researchers, and universities.
             </div>